 How to Make Smoked Meatloaf

-Preheat your smoker to 250° F.
+Step 1: Preheat the smoker to 250° F (120° C).

 In a mixing bowl, combine the ground beef through the black pepper.
 Mix it together with your hands, but don’t overwork it.
 Just combine all the ingredients, then shape it into a loaf.

 When it’s done, remove the meat from the smoker and let it rest for 5 minutes before slicing and serving.
+If you want a bubbly slightly charred look to your meatloaf, you can put it under the broiler for 3-5 minutes.

 Questions About the Recipe